kiboko-labs/kloud/README.md

 `kloud image:build`

+To enable experimental images, you will need to add option `--with-experimental`.

 ### Test the required images

 If you need to test if the images you are using are following every constraint you would expect: